IN AN AMAZING COINCIDENCE, "BOOP! THE MUSICAL," THE FIRST MUSICAL EVER STAGED ABOUT BETTY, WILL OPEN ON NOVEMBER 19 IN

 See reviews on "Super Freak" Page on this site.

 Peter's latest book, THE LIFE AND TIMES OF BETTY BOOP: THE 100-YEAR HISTORY OF AN ANIMATED ICON, will be released by Applause Books on November 15, 2023.
 His previous book, CRAZY MAN, CRAZY: THE BILL HALEY STORY, which Peter co-wrote with Bill Haley Jr., was released by Backbeat Books in 2019.
-The new and revised edition of his 1979 book THE STORY OF MOTOWN, will be released by Rare Bird Books on September 18, 2018.
+The new and revised edition of his 1979 book THE STORY OF MOTOWN, was released by Rare Bird Books on November 13, 2018.
 His previous book, SUPER FREAK: THE LIFE OF RICK JAMES, was released by Chicago Review Press in 2017.
 His book MARY WELLS: THE TUMULTUOUS LIFE OF MOTOWN'S FIRST SUPERSTAR, the first biography of Mary "My Guy" Wells ever written, was released in 2012, and his book THE LOST SUPREME: THE LIFE OF DREAMGIRL FLORENCE BALLARD was released in 2008.

 Benjaminson was born in Washington, D.C., and was a reporter and City-County Bureau Chief for the DETROIT FREE PRESS from 1970-76.
 While at the Free Press, he wrote the book INVESTIGATIVE REPORTING, with David Anderson (Indiana University Press, 1976 and Iowa State University Press, 1990), the first how-to book in that field.
 It was in print for 20 years.